openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 current resolution state for the variant constant.

-Thus there are four cases for a caller's constant pool entry to propose a linkage parameter:
+Thus there are four cases for a caller's constant pool entry to propose a linkage selector:

   - validated, invariant: A `SpecializationAnchor` constant, which once determined is constant for all invocations of the caller.
 Example: